 Skip to content

-The mbari-pbp package allows to process ocean audio data archives to daily analysis products of hybrid millidecade spectra using PyPAM.
+PBP allows users (marine biologists, acoustic analysts, field researchers) to process ocean audio data archives to daily analysis products of hybrid millidecade spectra using PyPAM.

 Features: